 The application for regularization often includes fees titled as penalization charges which will consider the total plot area.
 The penalization charges include betterment charges and development charges.
 Since this approval causes reduction in open spaces within the city, a fee called OSR (Open Space Reservation) charge is levied.

 The major benefit of getting approval from DTCP or CMDA is the entitlement to get building approval.
 This can be an assurance that the building cannot be demolished without proper procedure laid out for approved layouts.
 The demolition of buildings constructed on approved land is quite uncommon and is often discouraged, without strong justification, by the legal system.
 These benefits are unavailable for unapproved layouts.
 The property value will also increase substantially if approval is sought and this will increase the resale value.
 The scope of transparency in transaction is increased and resale is also easier.
 Banks will only be able to fund building construction or renovation when the land is approved.
+Banks might also not allow or provide loans for residential construction on nanjai/punjai land or agricultural land.

 The disadvantages of owning unapproved land are numerous.
 The penalty levied increases with the length of period for which the unapproved plot is owned including the period prior to the execution of sale deed.
 It is often considered illegal to provide water and sewer connections to such buildings constructed on unapproved land.
 As building plan approval will not be provided for such unapproved plots, possibility of demolition of such buildings cannot be discounted.